semanticpy/owlreadyL/README.rst

 ****************

 * Add World.forget_reference(entity)
+* Add NamedIndividual (for SPARQL results on rdf:type)
 * Bugfixes:
   - Fix SPARQL queries having a UNION but using no variable from the UNION
   - Fix SPARQL queries on read only quadstores
   - Fix SPARQL queries mixing OPTIONAL and VALUES / STATIC
   - Fix property defined as a subproperty of TransitiveProperty (and the like), but not of type ObjectProperty
   - Fix importlib.reload(owlready2)

 Links